hamzehkhazaei/EECS2011-Project-StarterKit/FAQ.md

 ## And for part3, to make sure I am on the correct track, could one more example output's total execution time be given to us?
 Like the 100 valid input's total time is enough.
 For part 3, the last line of the sample output for valid_100 is 1323.

+## For part 3, the way I understood it is that we see how long it takes for each function to execute and then the final line is how long it takes for the longest function to execute until the end.
+Am I understanding how to calculate the final line correctly?

+According to the project description, the two space-separated integers in the output represent the name of the function and the time point when its execution begins.

+Take the sample output in Part 3 as an example.
+The first n lines mean: at t=0, the execution of f1 begins on the cluster;
+at t=295, the execution of f2 begins on the cluster;
+at t=124, the execution of f3 and f4 begins on the cluster;
+where t is the time since the cluster starts to execute the application.

+The last line of the output is the total execution time of the application.
+In other words, it is the time point when the execution of the last function in the application is completed on the cluster.
+In the Part 3 sample output, f2 was the last function completed, whose execution began at t=295 and ended at t=444.
+Therefore, the total execution time of the application is 444 ms.